Lemon Lime Philodendron vs. Neon Pothos, there have been several debates and confusion regarding these plants over the years.

 Since both of these plants look quite similar (heart-shaped leaves) and have similar growth requirements.

 Choosing between these two plants often depends on the personal choice of the plant enthusiast.

 Choose Lemon Lime Philodendron if you want a more scattered jungle effect around the planted area.
-Whereas Neon Pothos if you want a well-maintained, separated growth of each plantlet.
+Neon Pothos, if you want a well-maintained, separated plantlet growth.

 The Lemon Lime Philodendron and Neon Pothos are wonderfully tropical plants famous for their unique heart-shaped leaves.

 It can be grown in various areas of the household, garden including baskets, flower beds, and well-draining pots.